mrpostiga/imame4all/trunk/Android/MAME4droid/res/raw/readme.txt

 GLOBAL OPTIONS
 ----------------
+-ASM CPU cores:Enable Cyclone (M68000 ASM CPU core) and DrZ80 (Z80 ASM CPU core) using internal compatibility list.
+Disable it (needs app restart) to get maximum accuracity and compatibility at the expense of performance.

 -Video render Mode:

-    * Normal: syncronized render, more accurated but may have sound gltches if sync is lost.
+    * Normal: synchronized render, more accurate but may have sound glitches if sync is lost.
-    * Threaded: less accurated but better sound.
+    * Threaded: less accurate but better sound.
     * HW Accelerated (only for Honeycomb).

 -Threaded sound.
 Worse sound quality but smoother gameplay when frame drops.

 -Show FPS: Shows ON/OFF fps.

+-Show Info/Warnings: Shows Game Info and any warnings when a game is selected.

 -FPS limit when filtering.
 Set 30fps render limit to get smoother gameplay when smooth scaling is activated and the device isn't powerful enough.